juanhuaan/TrojanMap/README.md

 <p align="center"><img src="report/7_6.png" alt="7_6" width="500"/></p>

 ### Time complexity:
-Firstly, using a for loop to iterate the `data` to calculate the distance between each node and the source O(n);
+Firstly, using a for loop to iterate the `data` to calculate the distance between each node and the source is O(n);
-Then push the node into priority_queue to sort the nodes O(nlogn);
+Then push the n nodes into priority_queue to sort the nodes O(nlogn);
 Total O(nlogn);